dhthwy/r/README.md

 # r

+"I have no desire to be given more nightmares.

+No desire to watch how other people are given 100% preferrential treatment, while I receive 0%.

+No desire to be subjected to cocks who steal what little there was.

+All for them.

+You lied and said there would be something for me.
+Gave it all away anyway.
+No more letting people fuck me up.
+"

+---

+"
 All was forgiven.
 BUT a big but, when forgiveness was based on a lie, it gets recanted.

 You simply proved you don't care at all for me -in recent history, which means you never did, because no one does that shit to anyone they've ever cared for.